gpstash/bun-yt-svc/README.md

 Notes:

-- If a transcript is unavailable, the service returns `hasTranscript: false` and empty arrays/strings.
+- If a video has no captions/tracks, the service returns `hasTranscript: false` and empty arrays/strings.
+- If transcript fetching fails (network/Innertube/playability), the endpoint returns an error with a precise code (see Error codes).

 ## Logging